DrMarkusReinhardt/MyAudioSpectrumAnalyzerQtPi/README.md

 ### Callouts:
   By moving the mouse within the spectrum plot next to curves the magnitude and frequency location is shown with a callout and updated with the dynamic change of the plot.
-The location of the callout changes with the mouse movement.
+The location of the callout follows the mouse movement.

   By clicking into the spectrum plot next to curves the magnitude and frequency location is shown with a permanent callout.

 ### Peak spectrum values: